raspberrypilearning/animated-story/en/step_6.md

 ### Style the character image

-The snail will appear from the left and move to the middle.
+The image of Sammy will appear from the left and move to the middle.
 It will also 'fade in'.

 --- task ---